wb14123/blog/jekyll/_posts/2015-11-22-Use-Redis-Instead-of-Spark-Streaming-to-Count-Statistics.markdown

 1. `updateStateByKey` has a state in memory, we need to enable checkpointing for it in order to support fault tolerance.
 And in the case of updating the code, we need to save the state by ourself, as I have specified in [an earlier blog](/2015-11-03-the-proper-way-to-use-spark-checkpoint.html).
 When the state is big, it will be very slow and complex.

 2. `updateStateByKey` is not so fast.
 It will run against all the elements in it every time.
 It is not necessary in our situation.
-The Spark guys seems to [realize this problem](http://technicaltidbit.blogspot.sg/2015/11/spark-streaming-16-stop-using.html), too.
+The Spark guys seem to [realize this problem](http://technicaltidbit.blogspot.sg/2015/11/spark-streaming-16-stop-using.html), too.

-I tried this program with billions of elements and save the state data into Cassandra.
-I ran this on a cluster with 4 machines, each of them have 32GB RAM.
+I tried this program with billions of elements and saved the state data into Cassandra.
+I ran this on a cluster with 4 machines, each of them has 32GB RAM.
 The program simply cannot save the state data into Cassandra and crashed.

 So what do we need?
 What we really need is just a place to store and update the vector <span>$$\vec{a}$$</span>.
 Redis is the perfect tool to do this thing.

 Using Redis
 ----------------

 We will store the whole vector into Redis: for each element in the vector, we will use `i` as the key and <span>$$a_i$$</span> as the value.
-When a new element arrives in the data stream, we will update the key-valule and the sum of sqaures.
+When a new element arrives in the data stream, we will update the key-value and the sum of squares.
 Here is the code:

 ```
 val redis = RedisClient()